 It’s a warm summer evening, and you are looking over your garden.
 You view the explosion of color along your border made of low growing dark red and deep burgundy roses (whose colors mean “unconscious beauty”).
 Climbing white roses (symbols of purity and reverence) sprawl lazily along your back fence, while other rambling peach colored roses (a call to “gather together”) cascade cheerfully down the trellis leading to the front yard.
 You take a cool sip from your glass and smile smugly.

 You are glad you didn’t listen to all those naysayers, who claimed that growing roses was difficult and time consuming.
 Hah!
 After you learned about landscaping a rose garden, you knew there is always room for roses.
 Landscaping a rose garden is not hard once you understand some main concepts and principles involved.
-If you’re a techie like me a hedged bush like the one above, also gives you the opportunity to add gadgets like outdoor projectors and outdoor audio devices, without spoiling the view.
+If you’re a techie like me a hedged bush like the one above, also gives you the opportunity to add gadgets like outdoor projectors and outdoor audio devices (such as these), without spoiling the view.

 Choose Landscape Roses

 Don’t be surprised when you head out to your garden center that you don’t find any rose plants labeled “landscape”.
 Technically a landscape rose is any rose that is a low maintenance bush or groundcover and is the cornerstone when landscaping a rose garden.
 Landscape and groundcover roses are varieties of roses that are considered to be compact in size, very disease resistant, require little pruning, grow quickly and bloom almost continuously during the season.
 Of course all roses are in “landscapes” and no rose is a true “groundcover “since they can’t kill off the weeds that grow underneath.